-The Whole School Behaviour Policy and procedures must emphasise that bullying and discrimination as a result of age, disability, gender reassignment, race, religious belief, ethnicity or sexual orientation/identity or background is absolutely unacceptable and attracts a zero tolerance attitude.
+The Behaviour Policy and procedures must emphasise that bullying and discrimination as a result of age, sex, race, ethnicity, disability, religion or belief, gender reassignment or sexual orientation/identity (protected characteristics) is absolutely unacceptable and attracts a zero tolerance attitude.
 The Policy and procedures must, therefore, include an anti-bullying statement which is clear, concise and is understood by all members of the school community.
-Measures to counteract bullying of all forms including cyber bullying, sharing of nude and/or semi-nude images/videos, sexual violence and sexual harassment and other forms of child on child abuse (also known as peer on peer abuse) and discrimination should be included in the procedures and consistently applied and monitored for their effectiveness.
+Measures to counteract bullying of all forms including cyber bullying, sharing of nude and/or semi-nude images/videos, sexual violence and sexual harassment and other forms of child on child abuse and discrimination should be included in the procedures and consistently applied and monitored for their effectiveness.